 Be aware of recurrent head injuries, too.
 A child hurt by multiple concussions even weeks or months apart can face serious long-term health risks.
 Think about prevention; make sure your child wears appropriate helmets for contact sports and bicycling.
 And know what to do if he or she shows signs of a concussion: vomiting, headache or confusion.

 “Call your pediatrician immediately,” recommends Dr. Petrack.
 “If it seems urgent or you’re concerned, go to the emergency department and get evaluated.”

 Our Pediatric ED physicians generally see patients within 20 minutes of arrival—much faster than other nearby emergency departments.
 Our pediatric specialists are available around the clock, seven days a week.
-Floating Hospital for Children’s Concussion Program can be reached at 617-636-8100.
+Tufts Children's Hospital’s Concussion Program can be reached at 617-636-8100.